loganmarchione/loganmarchione.com/content/posts/2022/11p2/index.md

 I don't need multiple nodes at home, and the complexity of HA with compute and storage isn't worth it.
 For K3s, I considered installing [Rancher Longhorn](https://longhorn.io/), but it seemed like too much work.
 I'm currently using single-node storage, and I'll continue to do so with K3s.
 K3s currently supports the following local storage options:

 - [hostPath](https://kubernetes.io/docs/concepts/storage/volumes/#hostpath) - Mounts a file/directory from the host into the Pod (best practice to not use this).
-- [local](https://kubernetes.io/docs/concepts/storage/volumes/#local) - Like `hostPath`, but K8s tracks which node has the storage, and won't assign a pod to a different node if it's storage is on a specific node.
+- [local](https://kubernetes.io/docs/concepts/storage/volumes/#local) - Like `hostPath`, but K8s tracks which node has the storage, and won't assign a pod to a different node if its storage is on a specific node.
 - [local path provisioner](https://github.com/rancher/local-path-provisioner) - This was created by Rancher and is built into K3s (run `kubectl get storageclass`).
 It is supposed to be simpler than the `local` volume plugin.
+This is what I'm using.

 ## Secret storage